ecg-icas/icas/doc/0.61/_sources/reference/put-ad-id.txt

     images refreshed on every update since this will increase the time it takes before the changes become active.
 Only set ``refresh`` to ``true`` if the image has changed but the URL has not.
-Use the ``dateLastUpdated`` attribute and the ``STATUS`` to determine whether the image needs to be refreshed.
+Use the ``dateLastUpdated`` attribute and the ``status`` to determine whether the image needs to be refreshed.

 .. _put_ad_id_example: